Marlborough Sounds Hope-Smart murders: Scott Watson granted new appeal

 Neither Hope's parents, Jan and Gerald, nor Smart's mother, Mary, could be contacted last night.
 Smart's father John died in 2009.

-But Mary Smart, whose Waikawa Bay home overlooked - at the time of the 20th anniversary of her son's disappearance - the moored Blade previously described Watson as "innately evil".
+But Mary Smart, whose Waikawa Bay home overlooked - at the time of the 20th anniversary of her son's disappearance - the moored Blade, previously described Watson as "innately evil".

 "I don't think he should be let out."